Current

 The importance of NOWS research

-When a woman uses opioids during pregnancy, her baby may be born with a condition called Neonatal Opioid Withdrawal Syndrome (NOWS).
+When babies have in utero exposure to opioids, they may be born with a condition called Neonatal Opioid Withdrawal Syndrome (NOWS).
 The withdrawal symptoms for these babies can include tremors; excessive crying and irritability; and problems with sleeping, feeding, and breathing.

 There are currently few standard, evidence-based treatments for NOWS, and doctors and researchers still don’t know much about the long-term effects of this condition.